 Referring to the child, Jesus tells them if you in any way cause one of these “little ones” (interpret that both as small kids and new believers) to lose faith, you are going to regret it.
 In fact, it’d be better to be thrown into an ocean with a millstone (only a ton or so in weight) tied around your neck.
 So watch how you live.
 And if there’s anything that draws you into behaviors that separates you from others or God, cut off the offending member, even if it’s your own hand, foot, or eye.
 Yeah, he said that.

 Now note that the ancient Hebrew law prohibited cutting one’s own body.
 So again, hear how Jesus was talking in the moment.
 Utilizing hyperbole, he drew an exaggerated image to get across what he was saying.
 It shows he meant it in a big way.
-But everyone who was there heard if for what it was, not as a literal prescription for right living, but as a literary devise to intellectually, emotionally, and spiritually be heard.
+But everyone who was there heard if for what it was, not as a literal prescription for right living, but as a literary device to intellectually, emotionally, and spiritually be heard.

 Jesus kept going.
 Yeah, mess with these, the most vulnerable and fragile, and I say it again, you’re going to regret it in a big way.
 As in, “It is better to enter the Kingdom of God half blind than to have two eyes and be thrown into hell where the worm never dies and the fire never goes out.”
 Conjure up your best movie image here of hellfire and eternal agony.
 Jesus could have directed that film.